cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

-# ADR 049: SIGN_MODE_TEXTUAL - Annex 1 Value Renderers
+# ADR 050: SIGN_MODE_TEXTUAL - Annex 1 Value Renderers

 ## Changelog

 - Dec 06, 2021: Initial Draft
+- Feb 07, 2022: Draft read and concept-ACKed by the Ledger team.

 ## Status

-Draft
+Draft.
+Concept ACK by the Ledger team, but details need to be polished.

 ## Abstract

-This Annex describes value renderers, which are used for displaying values in a human-friendly way.
+This Annex describes value renderers, which are used for displaying Protobuf values in a human-friendly way using a string array.

 ## Value Renderers

-Value Renderers describe how values of different Protobuf types should be automatically rendered.
-Value renderers can be formalized as a set of bijective functions `func renderT(value T) string`, where `T` is one of the below Protobuf types on which this spec is defined.
+Value Renderers describe how values of different Protobuf types should be encoded as a string array.
+Value renderers can be formalized as a set of bijective functions `func renderT(value T) []string`, where `T` is one of the below Protobuf types on which this spec is defined.

 ### Protobuf `number`

-- Applies to numeric integer types (`uint64`, etc.) and their casted types (e.g. in Golang: `sdk.Dec`, `sdk.Int`).
+- Applies to:
+  - protobuf numeric integer types (`int{32,64}`, `uint{32,64}`, `sint{32,64}`, `fixed{32,64}`, `sfixed{32,64}`)
+  - strings whose `customtype` is `github.com/cosmos/cosmos-sdk/types.Int` or `github.com/cosmos/cosmos-sdk/types.Dec`
+  - bytes whose `customtype` is `github.com/cosmos/cosmos-sdk/types.Int` or `github.com/cosmos/cosmos-sdk/types.Dec`
+- Trailing zeroes are always removed
 - Formatting with `'`s for every three integral digits.
-- Usage of `.` to denote the decimal delimitier.
+- Usage of `.` to denote the decimal delimiter.

-### Examples
+#### Examples

-- sdk.Int, integers: `1000` -> `1'000`
+- `1000` (uint64) -> `["1'000"]`
-- sdk.Dec; `1000000.00` -> `1'000'000.00`
+- `"1000000.00"` (string representing a Dec) -> `["1'000'000"]`

 ### `coin`